Strawberry Pie

 • Bake pie crust as directed or make a homemade pie crust.

-• Combine sugar and quartered strawberries in a bowl.
-Allow to macerate for about 20 minutes at room temperature or until you have ¾ cup strawberry juice and the sugar completely dissolves.
-Strain the liquid from the strawberries into a measuring cup and add water as needed, about ¼ cup, until you reach 1 cup of liquid.
+• Combine the prepared strawberries and sugar in a bowl.
+Let the berry–sugar mixture sit at room temperature until the strawberries soften, the sugar has completely dissolved, and the mixture has produced about ¾ cup of strawberry juice, about 20 minutes.
+Strain the liquid from the strawberries into a measuring cup and add water as needed to reach 1 cup of liquid.
 Set the strawberries aside.

-• Whisk 3 tablespoons of cornstarch into the liquid and transfer to a small pot with about ¼ cup of the strawberries.
+• Whisk the cornstarch into the liquid and transfer to a small pot with about ¼ cup of the strawberries.
 Use a potato masher or spatula to break the strawberries into small pieces.
-Heat the mixture over medium-high heat and stir constantly for about 8-10 minutes until it thickens to a jam-like consistency.
+Heat the mixture over medium-high heat and stir constantly for about 8–10 minutes until it thickens to a jam-like consistency.

-• Pour the thickened strawberry sauce over the remaining strawberries and toss to combine.
-Then transfer the mixture into your prepared pie crust and flatten the berries with a spatula.
-Refrigerate your pie for at least 4 hours or until completely set.
+• Pour the thickened strawberry sauce over the remaining strawberries and toss gently to combine.
+Spoon the strawberry mixture into the prepared pie crust and flatten the berries with a spatula.
+Spoon the strawberry mixture into your prepared pie crust and flatten the berries with a spatula.
+Refrigerate for at least 4 hours or until completely set.

 Notes

-Storage: Cover leftover strawberry pie with plastic wrap or foil and refrigerate to store.
-Fresh strawberry pie will last up to 2 days in the refrigerator.
+Storage: Cover leftover strawberry pie with plastic wrap or foil and refrigerate for up to 2 days.

 Nutrition